<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=6205948&amp;fmt=gif">

 7. Conclusion

 From September 2026, the claims that survive are the ones that can be substantiated—specific, scoped, independently verified, and backed by evidence available on demand.
 Everything else is either withdrawn or at risk of a penalty starting at 4% of annual turnover.
-This is not a threat to operators using Klimato's labels.
-It is a structural advantage over those who are not.
+For operators using Klimato’s labels, this is a structural advantage over those who are not.

 The work ahead is real.
 Trader-level certification will require time, a responsible person, and a budget.
-The scheme is still being finalized.
-There is uncertainty, and Klimato will not pretend otherwise.
+The scheme is still being finalized, and Klimato will not pretend otherwise.
 But the direction is clear, the framework is being built by people in this room, and operators who stay close to Klimato through the process will not be navigating it alone.

 8. References